 - Stockholders of Record.
 If you are a stockholder of record and do not vote over the Internet or by mailing your proxy card, your shares will not be voted unless you attend the annual meeting and vote your shares at the annual meeting. - Beneficial Owners of Shares Held in Street Name.
-If you are a beneficial owner of shares held in street name and do not vote over the Internet or by mailing your proxy card, under the rules of various securities exchanges, the broker or custodian that holds your shares may generally vote on routine matters but cannot vote on non-routine matters.
-If your broker or custodian that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, the broker or custodian will inform the inspector of election that it does not have the authority to vote on such matter with respect to your shares; this is referred to as a "broker non-vote."
-A broker non-vote may also result if your broker or custodian may, but opts not to, vote your shares on a routine matter for which you have not given instructions.
+If you are a beneficial owner of shares held in street name and do not provide voting instructions to your broker or other nominee, under the rules of various securities exchanges, the broker or other nominee that holds your shares may generally vote on routine matters but cannot vote on non-routine matters.
+If your broker or other nominee that holds your shares does not receive instructions from you on how to vote your shares on a non-routine matter, the broker or other nominee will inform the inspector of election that it does not have the authority to vote on such matter with respect to your shares; this is referred to as a "broker non-vote."
+A broker non-vote may also result if your broker or other nominee may, but opts not to, vote your shares on a routine matter for which you have not given instructions.